 Commissioner Daniel B. Maffei

-Commissioner Daniel B. Maffei, of New York, was nominated to serve on the Federal Maritime Commission (FMC) by President Barack Obama on November 19, 2015, confirmed by the United States Senate on June 29, 2016, and appointed by the President on July 18, 2016.
+Commissioner Daniel B. Maffei, of New York, was first nominated to serve on the Federal Maritime Commission (FMC) by President Barack Obama and confirmed by the United States Senate on June 29, 2016.
+He was then nominated by President Donald Trump and confirmed for by the United States Senate on January 2, 2019.

 A native of Syracuse, New York, Commissioner Maffei’s career in government spans more than twenty years.
-He served two terms as a member of the United States House of Representatives from 2009 to 2011 and from 2013 to 2015.
-Immediately prior to being sworn in at the FMC, Commissioner Maffei was a Senior Fellow at the Center for the Study of the Presidency and Congress and served briefly as a Senior Advisor at the United States Department of Commerce.
+He was elected to two terms in the United States House of Representatives from 2009 to 2011 and from 2013 to 2015.
+Immediately prior to his initial appointment to the FMC, Mr. Maffei was a Senior Advisor at the United States Department of Commerce.

 Commissioner Maffei’s time in Congress included service on the House Armed Services Committee, House Financial Services Committee, and House Judiciary Committee.
 His priority on the Armed Services Committee was to improve the military’s capacity to defend the country from terrorist and cyber threats.
 He worked on several provisions in the 2013 and 2014 armed services authorization bills to support and promote new and better technologies.
 On the Financial Services Committee, he focused on consumer protection and helped improve and pass, with increased bipartisan support, the Credit Cardholder’s Bill of Rights of 2009, a law that took important steps to level the playing field between customers and card issuers.
 Commissioner Maffei also served on the House Committee on Science and Technology and was Ranking Member of its Oversight Subcommittee.